invicticide/fractive/README.md

 Fractive requires TypeScript 2.6, which is installed as a default dependency when you do `npm install` and invoked when you do `npm run build`.
 If you have a separate global install of TypeScript (e.g. at one point you did `npm install -g typescript`) you could also compile your changes by just doing `tsc` provided your global install is at least version 2.6.
 On Mac and *nix, you can use `which tsc` to find your global install, or on Windows, open the Node.js command prompt and do `where tsc`.
 That said, it's strongly recommended to just use `npm run build` instead.

-To test changes to Fractive locally, you'll want to create a story project that exercises those changes:
+To get Fractive onto your PATH, update your global install from your local repository like so:

+	cd fractive
+	npm install -g .

+Create a story project you can use for testing your changes:

 	fractive create path/to/test/story

-Then whenever you make a change to Fractive itself, rebuild Fractive and then rebuild the story project:
+Whenever you make a change to Fractive, rebuild it (and redeploy your global install) and then rebuild your test project:

 	cd fractive
 	npm run build
-	./node_modules/.bin/fractive compile path/to/test/story

-Note that everything in the `fractive/examples` folder is automatically built by `npm run build`, so one easy way to set up tests is to just create new story projects in there, e.g. `fractive/examples/my-test` and then just do `npm run build` to update everything.

-To test changes in a global install, first update your global install from your local repository like so:

-	cd fractive
-	npm install -g .

-Then build your test story normally:
+	npm run deploy
 	fractive compile path/to/test/story

+Note that everything in the `fractive/examples` folder is automatically built by `npm run build`, so an easier way to set up tests is to just create new story projects in there, e.g. `fractive/examples/my-test` and then just do `npm run build` to update everything.
+Using this method, you don't need to do `npm run deploy` after each change.
+(That said, you may not want to submit your new example(s) in any pull request.)

 # Who's making this?